AliArgonaut/LibTCod-AStar-Pathfining-Algorithm-Demo/README.md

 The algorithm uses the A* search algorithm (https://en.wikipedia.org/wiki/A*_search_algorithm) to procedurally generate the map.
 Once the map is generated, the player..represented by an asterisk...can explore the map, lighting up areas they visit.
 The map is dark at first, except for a light around the player.
 There are two monsters coded into the map generation, but they dont do anything right now...and they were just a way for me to test a monster spawn system.
+This was also a chance for me to make multiple modules and import them, and this is the first time I've ever done that aside from some things in pygame I haven't posted.